Cyclic Differentiable Architecture Search: Methodology

-\floatname{algorithm}{Algorithm} {\textbf{Input:}} {\textbf{Output:}} \textbf{Joint Learning.} In this optimization stage, the search algorithm updates the architecture hyperparameter $\alpha$ with the feature feedback from the evaluation network through knowledge distillation.
+\floatname{algorithm}{Algorithm} {\textbf{Input:}} {\textbf{Output:}} \textbf{Stage 2: Joint Learning.} In this optimization stage, the search algorithm updates the architecture weights $\alpha$ with the feature feedback from the evaluation network through introspective distillation.
 More concretely, the joint optimization of the two networks is formulated as:

-where minimizing $\mathcal{L}^S_{val}({w_S^*}, \alpha)$ is to optimize the architecture hyperpaparameter $\alpha$ with a fixed weight $w^{*}_S$ in the search network, $\mathcal{L}^E_{val} ({w_{E}}, \overline{\alpha})$ is to optimize the weight $w_E$ with a fixed architecture $\overline{\alpha}$ in the evaluation network, and $\mathcal{L}^{S, E}_{val}(w_S^*, \alpha,w_E,\overline{\alpha})$ allows the knowledge transfer from evaluation network to search network. $\mathcal{L}^{S, E}_{val}(\cdot)$ employs the features derived from the evaluation network as a supervision signal to guide the updates of the architecture hyperparameter $\alpha$ in the search network.
-It is formulated by a soft target cross entropy function as where $N$ is the number of training samples, $T$ is a temperature coefficient (set to $2$).
-Here, $p(\cdot)$ and $q(\cdot)$ represent the output feature logits of the evaluation and search network respectively, each of which is calculated as the soft target distribution~\cite{hinton2015distilling} over the feature logits, \emph{i.e.}, where $f_i^E$ and $f_i^S$ denote the features generated by the search and evaluation networks respectively (see Fig.~\ref{fig:arch} for example).
-The optimization of Eq. (\ref{eq:kl}) distills the feature knowledge of the evaluation network to guide the updates of architecture hyperparameter in the search network, while the joint training in Eq. (\ref{eq:joint}) allows the knowledge transfer between the two networks.
+where minimizing $\mathcal{L}^S_{val}({w_S^*}, \alpha)$ is to optimize the architecture weights $\alpha$ with the fixed weights $w^{*}_S$ in the search network, $\mathcal{L}^E_{val} ({w_{E}}. \overline{\alpha})$ is to optimize the weights $w_E$ with a fixed architecture $\overline{\alpha}$ in the evaluation network.
+The $\mathcal{L}^{S, E}_{val}(w_S^*, \alpha,w_E,\overline{\alpha})$ represents the proposed \emph{introspective distillation}, which allows the knowledge transfer from the evaluation network to the search network. $\mathcal{L}^{S, E}_{val}(\cdot)$ employs the features derived from the evaluation network as a supervision signal to guide the updates of the architecture hyperparameter $\alpha$ in the search network.
+The introspective distillation is formulated by a soft target cross entropy function as: where $N$ is the number of training samples, and $T$ is a temperature coefficient (set to $2$).
+Here, $p(\cdot)$ and $q(\cdot)$ represent the output feature logits of the evaluation and search networks respectively, each of which is calculated as the soft target distribution~\cite{hinton2015distilling} over the feature logits, \emph{i.e.}, where $f_i^E$ and $f_i^S$ denote the features generated by the search and evaluation networks (see Fig.~\ref{fig:arch}).
+The optimization of Eq. (\ref{eq:kl}) distills the knowledge of the evaluation network to guide the updates of architecture weights in the search network, while the joint training in Eq. (\ref{eq:joint}) allows the knowledge transfer between the two networks.